narayanajbs/test/README.md

 - [When ready for release create a release/* branch from develop.]
 - [After finalizing the release merge release/* into both master and develop.]
 - [For urgent fixes create a hotfix/* branch from master then merge it into both master and develop.]

+- [Forking]: creates a personal copy of someone else’s repository on a hosting service like GitHub.
+- [Cloning]: creates a copy of an entire repository on your local machine.